MACER: Attack-free and Scalable Robust Training via Maximizing Certified Radius: Experiments

 \subsection{Results}

 We report the results on Cifar-10 and ImageNet in the main body of the paper.
 Results on MNIST and SVHN can be found in Appendix \ref{app:mnistsvhn}.
+Due to limited computational resources, we certify each model with 500 samples on each dataset.

-\textbf{Performance} \ \ The performance of different models on Cifar-10 are reported in Table \ref{tab:cifar10-performance}, and in Figure \ref{fig:cifar-10} we display the radius-accuracy curves.
+\textbf{Performance} \ \ The performance of different models on Cifar-10 are reported in Table \ref{tab:cifar10-performance}, and in Figure \ref{fig:cifar-10} we display the radius-accuracy curves\footnote{In these tables, we copy the certified accuracy at each $\sigma$ from the original papers, but evaluate the ACR on our own.}.
 Note that the area under a radius-accuracy curve is equal to the ACR of the model.
 First, the plots show that our proposed method consistently achieves significantly higher approximated certified test set accuracy than \citet{pmlr-v97-cohen19c}.
 This shows that robust training via maximizing the certified radius is more effective than simply minimizing the cross entropy classification loss.
 Second, the performance of our model is different from that of \citet{DBLP:journals/corr/abs-1906-04584} for different $r$.
 For example, for $\sigma=0.25$, our model achieves higher accuracy than \citet{DBLP:journals/corr/abs-1906-04584}'s model when $r=0/0.25/0.5$, but the performance of ours is worse when $r=0.75$.
 For the average certified radius, our models are better than \citet{DBLP:journals/corr/abs-1906-04584}'s models\footnote{\citet{DBLP:journals/corr/abs-1906-04584} releases hundreds of models, and we select the model with the largest average certified radius for each $\sigma$ as our baseline. } in all settings.
 For example, when $\sigma=0.25/0.50$, the ACR of our model is about 3\% larger than that of \citet{DBLP:journals/corr/abs-1906-04584}'s.
 The gain of our model is relatively smaller when $\sigma=1.0$.
 This is because $\sigma=1.0$ is a very large noise level \citep{pmlr-v97-cohen19c} and both models perform poorly.
 The ImageNet results are displayed in Table \ref{tab:imagenet-performance} and Figure \ref{fig:imagenet}, and the observation is similar.
 All experimental results show that our proposed algorithm is more effective than previous ones.

 \textbf{Training speed} \ \ Since MACER does not require adversarial attack during training, it runs much faster to learn a robust model.
 Empirically, we compare MACER with \citet{DBLP:journals/corr/abs-1906-04584} on the average training time per epoch and the total training hours, and list the statistics in Table \ref{tab:training-time}.
 For a fair comparison, we use the codes\footnote{\url{https://github.com/locuslab/smoothing}}\footnote{\url{https://github.com/Hadisalman/smoothing-adversarial}} provided by the original authors and run all algorithms on the same machine.
 For Cifar-10 we use one NVIDIA P100 GPU and for ImageNet we use four NVIDIA P100 GPUs.
 According to our experiments, on ImageNet, MACER achieves ACR=0.544 in 117.90 hours.
 On the contrary, \citet{DBLP:journals/corr/abs-1906-04584} only achieves ACR=0.528 but uses 193.10 hours, which clearly shows that our method is much more efficient.